Drywall removal goes quickly.

 The best way to make small or cramped rooms larger is to remove a wall between adjoining rooms.
-You'll not only create a larger, more useful floor area but also give your home a feeling of spaciousness.
-You'll wind up with an area that seems absolutely huge compared with the sum of the individual rooms.
+You’ll not only create a larger, more useful floor area but also give your home a feeling of spaciousness when installing a load bearing beam versus a load bearing wall.
+You’ll wind up with an area that seems absolutely huge compared with the sum of the individual rooms.
 With this project, you can create a cavernous master bedroom from two moderately sized ones, join a kitchen and a dining room to make them feel larger (our project) or create a “great room” by joining the dining and living areas.
 The framing materials for a typical 12- ft. opening are relatively inexpensive.
 The bigger expenses will come after you complete the framing, when you restore the trim and redecorate.

 In this story, we’ll show you how to remove nearly any wall and tell you how to add a structural beam if it’s needed.
 It may be scary to think about tearing walls out of your house, but don’t be intimidated.
 You can do it if you’ve done any basic carpentry work like framing in a wall or building a shed or deck.
 In fact, removing the wall and replacing it with a beam will only take a half day or less.